ARMmbed/mbed-client-example-6lowpan/README.md

 * The communication link between the `Gateway router` and `mbed Device Server` is Ethernet.
 * The `Gateway router` is powered up using a microUSB Charger connected to a wall socket.
-* In order to flash the `Gateway router` with the `Gateway router firmware` and , you need a microUSB cable .
+* In order to flash the `Gateway router` with the `Gateway router firmware`, you need a microUSB cable .
 (See instructions below)
 * You can also power up your `Gateway router` with microUSB cable connected to the PC if you do not have a microUSB charger.
 * The wireless link between `Frdm-k64f (Client end-point)` and `Gateway router` is following `IEEE 802.15.4` standard.
-* The `Frdm-k64f (Client end-point)` can also be powered up either a microUSB charger or a microUSB cable.
+* The `Frdm-k64f (Client end-point)` can also be powered up by either a microUSB charger or a microUSB cable.
 If microUSB is used, debug/trace messages can be viewed utilizing an optional software listed above, e.g., Putty.

 ##Test environment setup